Devorein/Devorein/README.md

 <h2 align="center">A little about me</h2>

-<p><em>A second year undergrad student at <a href="https://www.bracu.ac.bd/">BRAC University</a>, majoring in Computer Science and Engineering.</br>
+<p><em>Currently working as a Developer Intern at Atlas Authority LLC, Backend/DevOps Engineer at Stonks LLC.
+A second year undergrad student at <a href="https://www.bracu.ac.bd/">BRAC University</a>, majoring in Computer Science and Engineering.</br>
 </em></p>

-As far as my credentials I'm currently a "fullstack" web(P/MERNG), mobile(RN) and blockchain(Ethereum) developer, trying my best to keep up with the upcoming technologies and mastering the existing ones.
+As far as my credentials I'm currently a "fullstack" web(P/MERNG), mobile(React Native) and blockchain(Ethereum+Solidity+Truffle) developer, trying my best to keep up with the upcoming technologies and mastering the existing ones.

 - 🔭 I’m currently working on ...
 [Notion Renderer](https://github.com/Devorein/notion-renderer)
 - 🌱 I’m currently learning ...
 Redis, Docker, React Native, Go and Solidity from top to bottom without any gaps